Welcome to Sympy!#

 False

-We can avoid many of such problems by letting SymPy take care of the maths!
-If one around either the numerator or the denominator use “\(\text{S(number)}\)”, or use “\(\text{Rational(numerator, denominator)}\)”, then the mathematics is handled properly by SymPy and gives the expected answer:
+Many of such problems can be avoided by letting Sympy take care of the maths!
+Use S(number) on either the numerator or denominator, or use Rational(numerator, denominator), and you will see the mathematics being handled properly by Sympy:

 Rational(3,10)-(S(2)/10 + 1/S(10))